 6. Drink a cup of ginger tea

-Ginger has also demonstrated anti-inflammatory and pain-relieving properties in recent research.
-As with turmeric, current research on ginger hasn’t looked at whether it helps specifically with chest pain, but it’s a harmless, hydrating way to try and soothe the uncomfortable effects of pneumonia.
+Ginger has also demonstrated anti-inflammatory and pain-relieving properties.
+As with turmeric, current research on ginger hasn’t looked at whether it helps specifically with chest pain, but it’s a safe and easy option that may help with your symptoms.

 You can find loose or bagged ginger teas at your local grocery or online.
 Or, you can use raw ginger to make your own ginger tea.